dikshantsingh510/dikshantsingh/README.md

-- 👋 Hi, I’m @dssumerwal
+- 👋 Hi, I’m dikshant singh
 - 👀 I’m interested in Full Stack Development, Application development, Game development...
 - 🌱 I’m currently learning JavaScript.
 I want to master my skills.
 If, there is any problem in my code...
 Help me to improve it.